2022 Houston Astros season: August

 The Astros dropped the first game of a rematch of the 2021 World Series, 6–2, to the Atlanta Braves at Truist Park.
-Slugger Yordan Álvarez left in the fifth inning due to an episode of shortness of breath and his replacement, Mauricio Dubón, exited an inning later after crashing into the outfield wall while tracking a Dansby Swanson fly ball.
+Slugger Yordan Alvarez left in the fifth inning due to an episode of shortness of breath and his replacement, Mauricio Dubón, exited an inning later after crashing into the outfield wall while tracking a Dansby Swanson fly ball.
 On August 20, Cristian Javier hurled six innings of two-hit and one-run ball with eight strikeouts for a game score of 71.
 Jeremy Peña hit a first-inning home run and drove in the go-ahead run in the top of the 11th inning.
 The Braves won in the bottom of the 11th, 5–4.

 On August 20, the Astros selected infielder David Hensley's contract to promote him to the major leagues.

 Former Astro Charlie Morton struck out 11 on August 21, just the third starter in 2022 to strike out double-figures in Astros hitters, following Shohei Ohtani and Kevin Gausman.
 Astros starter José Urquidy (12–4) allowed two runs over seven solid innings, striking out six, as Houston won the finale, 5–4.
-The Astros had won 15 of his last 20 starts, and over his last 11, Urquidy was 7–1 with a 2.48 ERA. Álvarez returned to play after a one-game absence, collecting two hits and an RBI, and scored the go-ahead run in the eighth when Kyle Tucker singled.
+The Astros had won 15 of his last 20 starts, and over his last 11, Urquidy was 7–1 with a 2.48 ERA.
+Alvarez returned to play after a one-game absence, collecting two hits and an RBI, and scored the go-ahead run in the eighth when Kyle Tucker singled.